UD-CISC320-S23/lesson-19-graph-applications/index.md

 FIND COURSES NEEDED FOR BS COMPUTER SCIENCE MAJOR **Informal Description**:

 Find courses needed problem: Iterates through all nodes and edges to find all the classes on the graph that a computer science student needs to take.
+It then groups up all of these classes through their connections and shows what classes a student needs to take in each subject breaking down enlgish, science, and math/computer science.
 This is important because if a student needs to know what classes to take, this graph and DFS algorithm shows the student the order of which classes to take.
 > **Formal Description**:
->  * Input:
+>  * Input: Graph of classes, with same topic/pre-req nodes connected to eachoteher
->  * Output:
+>  * Output: 3 seperate groups of connected nodes representing which pre-reqs to take for which class, and the specific classes to take for each subject.
 **Graph Problem/Algorithm**: [DFS/BFS/SSSP/APSP/MST]
 **Graph Problem/Algorithm**: [DFS]